LearnFintech

 Over the next decade, Revolut added feature after feature.
 Cryptocurrency trading in 2017.
 Stock trading in 2019.
 Savings vaults.
 Insurance.
 Hotel booking.
 Bill splitting.
 Business accounts.
 Each feature increased engagement and revenue per user.

 The growth was explosive.
 1 million customers in 2017.
 10 million in 2019.
 25 million in 2021.
-45 million in 2025.
+68 million by the end of 2025.
 Revolut became the most valuable fintech in the UK, then in Europe.

 But growth came with challenges.
 Customer support struggled to keep up.
 Regulators scrutinized their compliance.
 The UK banking license took three years to obtain.
 Critics questioned whether the aggressive culture was sustainable.